Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Mode Coupling in Random Waveguides

-\end{prop} This proposition means that the pressure wave $\widehat{p}_0(\omega,u=0,v)$ (resp. $u=L/\e$) is closed to the pressure wave $\widehat{p}(\omega,z=0,x)$ defined by \eqref{coefP2} (resp. $z=L/\e$).
-Proposition \ref{propsource} and gives us an approximation of the coefficient $\widehat{a}^{\e,\xi}_{0}(\omega)$ in $\esp_\xi$, which is used in Theorem \ref{thasymptP21} and Theorem \ref{thasymptP12} to determine the initial conditions of the diffusion processes.
-This proposition is a direct consequence of Proposition \ref{asymptconf} and the Parseval's equality associated to the spectral decomposition introduced in Section \ref{spectralP2}, since we have
+\end{prop} Proposition \ref{propsource} gives us an approximation of the coefficient $\widehat{a}^{\e,\xi}_{0}(\omega)$ in $\esp_\xi$, which is used in Theorem \ref{thasymptP21} and Theorem \ref{thasymptP12} to determine the initial conditions of the diffusion processes.
+This proposition is a direct consequence of Proposition \ref{asymptconf} and the Parseval's equality associated to the spectral decomposition introduced in Section \ref{spectralP2} since we have

 where $u_\ast $ is either equal to $0$ or $L/\e$.
 Let us remark that this inequality holds because $u_\ast $ is out of the randomly perturbed section of the waveguide (see Figure \ref{figureP2}), so that we can use the variable $v\in[0,+\infty)$ of the unperturbed transverse section also for the original monochromatic pressure field $\widehat{p}(\omega, z,x)$.